Croydon residents' shock over night of violence

 "We survived World War I, the 30s depression, World War II, the recession in the 80s, and all that time we served the people of Croydon.

-"But in the end it was the people of Croydon, so it seems, that has finally destroyed us."'We are fighters'
+"But in the end it was the people of Croydon, so it seems, that has finally destroyed us."

 Mr Reeves was out in London celebrating his 21st wedding anniversary with his wife Anne, 72, when he heard about the trouble.